calvinhoang203/Marvel-Universe-Explorer/README.md

 - Ensure your API keys are correctly configured in `main_script.js` to fetch data from the Marvel API.
 - If deploying this project, use environment variables (e.g., `.env`) to secure your API keys and avoid exposing them in the source code.
 - Images and styles can be customized by modifying the corresponding CSS files in the `characters`, `comics`, `home`, and `animations` folders.

+## Conclusion

+Thank you for exploring the Marvel Universe Explorer!
+While it’s a simple project, I hope it brought some excitement and fun by letting you dive into Marvel’s incredible world of heroes, villains, and creators.
+If it added even a little joy to your day, then it has accomplished its purpose.

+At the same time, creating this website has been a rewarding experience.
+I’m excited about the opportunity to join Code The Dream, which will provide hands-on learning and mentorship to help me grow as a developer.
+The skills I gain there will allow me to build more creative and engaging projects like this one.

+Thank you for your time and interest—it truly means a lot!